opendatateam/udata/docs/geopf.md

 `/status/` reflects usability, not just presence: it attempts a refresh if the access token is expired (refreshing it as a side effect) and only reports `connected: false` if that fails, meaning the refresh token is also dead and the user needs to reconnect.

 The login endpoint takes a `dataset_id`, not a redirect path, to avoid open redirect concerns.
-The callback resolves it server-side to the dataset's admin files page (`/admin/datasets/<id>/files`), falling back to the homepage if it's missing or unknown.
+The callback resolves it server-side to the dataset's admin geopf page (`/admin/datasets/<id>/geopf`), falling back to the homepage if it's missing or unknown.

 If there is no token or the refresh fails, calls raise `GeopfReauthRequired`, surfaced by the API as `409` so the frontend can prompt the user to (re)connect.
 This is the same for both push and pull.